-In addition to their individual chapters, the Qualified Persons also contributed to Section 1, Summary; Section 2, Introduction; Section 3, Reliance on Other Experts; Section 24, Other Relevant Data and Information; Section 25, Interpretation and Conclusions; Section 26, Recommendations; and Section 27, References, according to their area of expertise.
+In addition to their individual chapters, the third-party firms also contributed to Section 1, Executive Summary; Section 2.6, Qualified Persons, Section 2.7, Site Visits & Scope of Personal Inspection, Section 22, Interpretation and Conclusions; Section 23, Recommendations; and Section 24, References, according to their area of expertise.

-A portion of the information was provided by the registrant, Ivanhoe Electric, as set forth in Section 3.
-The Qualified Persons have relied on information from other experts provided by Ivanhoe Electric, as specified in Section 3.
+A portion of the information was provided by the registrant, Ivanhoe Electric, as set forth in Section 25.
+The third-party firms have relied on the registrant for the information specified in Section 25.